Vivienne Westwood Makes a Comeback to London Fashion Week With a Rebellious Co-Ed Show

 Inspired by “arts, crafts and theater,” the designer created a colorful mashup of color and texture, playing with brand signatures such as sharp tailoring and draping.

-For the men, suiting came in long, oversized silhouettes and in a variety of patterns, from classic checks to gimmicky patchwork and abstract prints.
-There was baggy tailoring in the women’s wear offer too, as well as deconstructed coats and taffeta and tulle dresses constructed using Westwood’s signature tucking and draping.
+For the men, suiting came in long, oversized silhouettes and in a variety of patterns, including classic checks, gimmicky patchwork and abstract prints.
+There was baggy tailoring in the womenswear offer, too, as well as deconstructed coats and taffeta and tulle dresses constructed using Westwood’s signature tucking and draping.

 The footwear channelled the same cool, rebellious attitude.
 Men’s suits were patterned with backless loafers in check patterns and bright metallic boots.
 A pair of bright red metallic knee boots, whose edges were cut in the shapes of flames, was among the highlights.

 Chunky brogues toughened up the softer, draped dresses in the women’s wear offer.
-When it came to the color palette, Westwood applied her usual no rules approach clashing a gold jacquard dress with green metallic booties or pairing a feminine purple and red color-block pair with green tights.
+When it came to the color palette, Westwood applied her usual no-rules approach, clashing a gold jacquard dress with green metallic booties or pairing a feminine purple and red color-block pair with green tights.

 “We’re a high fashion company — a happy company.
 It’s rather artisan,” read the notes for the show.